digiltd/oh-rtd-test/Explanation-of-items.md

 Please use the filename (without extension) of icons in above mentioned folder.
 If you append e.g. "-on" and "-off" to the file name the icon will change its appearance depending on the switch item state.
-Resp. you can add "-0", "-1" etc. to the filename for number items etc.
+Resp. you can add "-0", "-1" etc. to the filename for number items, "-on" / "-off" for switches and anything else for string items etc.
 A file amongst files having such additions that has no addition representes an uninitialized state.
+Make shure to to use small letters for filenames only.

 **Example:**